wp-plugins/burnzone-commenting/readme.txt

 == Changelog ==

+= 0.3.4 =
+* Added action link to the settings page.

 = 0.3.3 =
-* Fixed bug: widgets could not be moved in the admin area
+* Fixed bug: widgets could not be moved in the admin area.

 = 0.3.2 =
-* Corrected a link to our site
+* Corrected a link to our site.
-* Minor changes to description texts
+* Minor changes to description texts.

 = 0.3.1 =
-* Improved the settings page user experience
+* Improved the settings page user experience.
-* Added a nice timepicker addon on the settings page
+* Added a nice timepicker addon on the settings page.
-* Added a help note on the settings page
+* Added a help note on the settings page.
-* BurnZone Commenting is compatible with the latest WordPress version (3.5.2)
+* BurnZone Commenting is compatible with the latest WordPress version (3.5.2).

 We also recently improved the interface of our comment system.

 = 0.3 =
 * Can select for what post types to enable BurnZone (e.g. posts, pages).
-* Can select when to enable BurnZone
+* Can select when to enable BurnZone:
   * For all posts
   * When the comments are 'closed'
-  * For all posts created since a particular date.
+  * For all posts created since a particular date

 = 0.2 =
 * Pre 0.3 version, for beta partners and downloadable from our site only.
 It contains most of the things in 0.3.